brandur/sorg/content/nanoglyphs/040-rails-world.md

 <img src="/photographs/nanoglyphs/040-rails-world/noord-2@2x.jpg" alt="Amsterdam Noord" class="wide" loading="lazy">

+## 24 hours at the airport (#24-hours-airport)

 On the way home, after spending two hours on the tarmac, my flight was cancelled.
 That was bad, but after some initial consternation, it was the most civilized flight disruption I've ever been a part of.
 It was a full 777 so rebooking everyone on alternate flights would've been impossible, but we were informed that a new flight had been chartered for the next day, and that we'd all been booked to stay at a Steigenberger hotel near the airport.

 In most cities the area immediately around an airport is an exclusion zone of roads and concrete -- as inhospitable to life as the surface of Mars -- but in Amsterdam it's actually kind of nice.
-Craig had gotten stuck with me so we explored a few hotel bars, and the next morning I had a great run through a nearby park called Het Amsterdamse Bos -- a stone's throw across the river, and just as nice as anything you find near Amsterdam central.
+Craig had gotten stuck with me so we explored a few hotel bars, and the next morning I had a great run through a nearby park called Het Amsterdamse Bos ("Amsterdam Forest") -- a stone's throw across the river, and as nice as anything you find near Amsterdam central.

 Until next week.